Skip to content

 Lila: That makes sense—it’s like renting an apartment where the landlord can change the rules anytime.
 But how does Web3 address this?
 I’ve heard it’s more decentralized, but I’m not sure what that really means for something like content moderation in a Metaverse.

 Jon: Great analogy, Lila.
-Web3 flips the script by using blockchain technology to create decentralized systems.
+Web3 flips the script by using technology to create decentralized systems.
 Imagine Web2 as that rented apartment, where the landlord (the company) owns everything.
 In Web3, it’s like owning your own house in a community where rules are set by consensus, not a single authority.
 This censorship resistance means no central entity can arbitrarily silence users or alter content.
 Drawing from sources like Amnesty International’s February 2025 warning and EFF’s statements, Meta’s policy weakenings increase risks of violence and harm to vulnerable groups.
-Web3 counters this through composability—building blocks like smart contracts that let users create self-governing virtual worlds.
+Web3 counters this through composability—building blocks like that let users create self-governing virtual worlds.
 Safety comes from community-driven moderation, not top-down control.

 Diagram explaining the Web3 ecosystem